 Depending on the sexually transmitted infection or disease there are varying effects on the baby.
 With syphilis, the infection can cross over from mom to baby and infect the baby with the disease.
 Syphilis can hinder the development of the fetus.
 Gonorrhea, Hepatitis B, Chlamydia, and Genital Herpes are contact infections.
 When the baby passes through the vaginal canal during the birthing process these diseases can be passed on to the baby.
 The Human Immunodeficiency Virus (HIV) is the virus that causes AIDS.
 HIV can pass either through the placenta to the baby or infect the baby during the birthing process.

 For a mother-to-be, early-onset labor, early water (membranes around the baby) breakage, and infection of the uterus may hinder the pregnancy.
 Moreover, if the sexually transmitted disease is left untreated it can lead to further health problems for mom.
 Untreated sexually transmitted diseases can progress to cervical cancer, pelvic cancers, chronic hepatitis, or cirrhosis of the liver.

-The effects of an STD on the baby
+The effects of an STI/STD on the baby

-The effects of an STD on baby can include stillbirth, conjunctivitis, lower birth weight, lung infections, water retention in the lungs, neonatal sepsis (blood infection), loss of vision, loss of hearing, brain damage, meningitis and cirrhosis of the liver, to name just a few.
+The effects of an STD on a baby can include stillbirth, conjunctivitis, lower birth weight, lung infections, water retention in the lungs, neonatal sepsis (blood infection), loss of vision, loss of hearing, brain damage, meningitis, and cirrhosis of the liver, to name just a few.